dgpt/zge-oxygen/README.md

 13. Orbital- HSLA

 All sliders default to 50% to ensure a visible render on load.
-The nucleus jitters with audio rather than changing size, orbitals speed up with sound, and each element has independent sensitivity and color controls.
-Orbitals are rendered as 3D surfaces with directional shading for a more defined, quantum-accurate look.
-The background color is fixed at full alpha and no longer user-adjustable.
+The nucleus jitters with audio rather than changing size, orbitals accelerate with sound instead of brightening, and each element has independent sensitivity and color controls.
+Orbitals are now ray-marched volumetric clouds with soft edges and directional lighting, yielding a deeper three-dimensional feel while remaining quantum-accurate.
+Animation speed offers a much wider range, and the background color is fixed at full alpha and no longer user-adjustable.